 Salsa de Aguacate con Crema

-Mild Mexican taquería style creamy tomatillo avocado salsa which reminds me of the salsa that they serve with tostadas at La Siberia in Monterrey, Nuevo Leon.
-When you aren’t in the mood for a big bold salsa this is perfect.
-The addition of heavy Mexican cream cuts the heat from the serrano chile and softens the flavor.
-Tomatillos give it a pleasant tang.
-As a bonus, it’s a very kid-friendly salsa.
-You might know it as guacamole salsa.
+When you aren’t in the mood for a big, bold salsa, this is perfect.
+Mexican cream cuts the heat from the serrano chile and softens the flavor, and the tomatillos give it a pleasant tang.
+As a bonus, it’s very kid-friendly.
+You might also know it as guacamole salsa.

 How to Make Avocado Salsa